 - While your oven is pre-heating, prepare your plums by cutting them in half, removing the pits and then set aside.

-- Grab a tart pan (circular, rectangular or square work fine) and grease it and set aside so it is ready for the pastry crust you will be rolling out.
-If you do not have a tart pan, a pie dish will work well too but the presentation will not be as pretty.
+- Grab a tart pan and grease it and set aside so it is ready for the pastry crust you will be rolling out.

 - Now on a lightly floured work surface, roll out your pastry crust or pie dough until it is just a little bit bigger than your tart pan.1 disc of pastry dough/or pie crust